 No actually, I'm not kidding at all.
 I'm a little uptight about my books.

-My neuroses aside, here’s the link to download the bookmarks.
-The file contains all 9 bookmarks pictured on this page, and it’s absolutely free, so click below to add it to your cart and complete the free checkout to download.
+My neuroses aside, here's the link to get the bookmarks.
+The file contains all 9 bookmarks pictured on this page, and it's absolutely free.
 Easy peasy.

-Also included in this download are the original bookmarks from the 2019 Feels Like Home Reading Challenge, as pictured below.
+Also included in this pack are the original bookmarks from the 2019 Feels Like Home Reading Challenge, as pictured below.

 If you're a reader or want to become a reader, check that out.
 It contains lots of tips for squeezing more reading into your already busy day as well as lists of resources and space to list out the books you're reading and want to read.

-The file contains all 9 bookmarks pictured here, and it’s absolutely free, so click below to add it to your cart and complete the free checkout to download.
-Easy peasy.
+The file contains all 9 bookmarks pictured here, and it's absolutely free.